-You may file claims for expenses incurred during the plan year (January 1 - December 31) any time up to six months after the end of the plan year.
+You may file claims for expenses incurred during the plan year (January 1 through December 31) any time up to six months after the plan year ends.
 Therefore, your claim(s) must be postmarked by June 30 following the end of the plan year or any balance remaining in DCRA after June 30 will be forfeited.

-If you are enrolled in DCRA through December 31 of any plan year and have a remaining account balance, you can also file claims for reimbursement under the grace period extension for any eligible expenses that are incurred January 1 through March 15 of the following plan year.
+If you are enrolled in DCRA through December 31 of any plan year and have a remaining account balance, you can still file claims for reimbursement under the grace period extension for any eligible expenses that are incurred January 1 through March 15 of the following plan year.

-Under the grace period extension, all DCRA claims for services incurred January 1st through March 15 of the following calendar year will automatically be processed against the previous plan year first if there is an account balance remaining after December 31 and filed by the claims filing deadline.
-However, you can request that a claim incurred January 1 through March 15 be applied to the current plan year (must be enrolled) rather than the previous plan year.
+Under the grace period extension, all DCRA claims for services incurred January 1 through March 15 of the following calendar year will automatically be processed against the previous plan year first if account balance remains after December 31 and are filed by the claims filing deadline.

+However, you can request that a claim incurred January 1 through March 15 be applied to the current plan year (must be enrolled) rather than to the previous plan year.
 Such requests must be in writing and submitted with the claim for special handling.

-If you choose to not re-enroll in DCRA for the subsequent plan year, you can utilize only the remaining account balance in your account as of December 31 for reimbursement of eligible grace period claims that are incurred January 1 through March 15 of the following year.
+If you choose to not re-enroll in DCRA for the subsequent plan year, you can use only the remaining account balance in your account as of December 31 for reimbursement of eligible grace period claims incurred January 1 through March 15 of the following year.